shanejansen/motion-detector-arduino/README.md

 is ready to detect the next movement.
 The alarm can be disabled for 1 minute from the application and if the connection is lost during use, a different sound will play.

-### Requirements ###
+### Requirements

+* Works in conjunction with [this Android application.](https://github.com/ShaneJansen/MotionDetectorAndroid)
-When building the Wi-Fi portion of this project, you must include the "Arduino ESP8266 Helper" library which can be found here: https://github.com/ShaneJansen/ArduinoEsp8266Helper
+* When building the Wi-Fi portion of this project, you must include the [Arduino ESP8266 Helper library.] (https://github.com/ShaneJansen/ArduinoEsp8266Helper)

-### Notes ###
+### Notes

 To see a working example, list of parts, and video demonstration visit: http://sjjapps.com/